oalru/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

-a web application Game for every age Consisting of 9 boxes ( 3*3 ) style and the goal is to match three boxes in a single row.
+a web application Game for every age Consisting of ***9 boxes ( 3x3 )*** style and the goal is to match three boxes in a single row.

 ## Goal :

-The goal of this project is to build a simple Tic Tac Toe game using what we've been tought the last couple weeks.
+The goal of this project is to build a simple **[Tic Tac Toe](https://oalru.github.io/Tic-Tac-Toe/)** game using what we've been tought the last couple weeks.

 ## Technologies Used: